-As part of their response to AMD’s seemingly unending core and thread increases, Intel have also fattened up their CPUs in comparison to their 9th-gen predecessors.
-However, this increase is only evident in the thread count and not each chip’s number of cores; the only CPUs in this new lineup that have had both threads and cores increased are the i9s.
+As part of their response to AMD’s seemingly unending core and thread increases, Intel has also fattened up their CPUs in comparison to their 9th-gen predecessors.
+However, this increase is only evident in the thread count and not each chip’s number of cores; the only CPUs in this new 10th gen lineup that have had both threads and cores increased are the i9s.

 At the top of the lineup, the Core i9 is fitted with 10 cores and 20 threads (jumping up from 8 cores and 16 threads), the Core i7 chips have 8 cores and 16 threads, the Core i5 processors have been given 6 cores and 12 threads and the Core i3 CPUs get 4 cores and 8 threads.

 By increasing each chip’s number of threads, their multitasking capabilities are increased as more instructions can be processed simultaneously.
 But their processing power doesn’t stop there.
 Hyper-Threading has also finally made its way across the entire range of CPUs this generation, rather than being a privilege afforded only to the higher power Core i7s and i9s as was previously Intel’s M.O.
 With this decision, this new range of chips can finally stand toe-to-toe with AMD’s mid-range and budget offerings when it comes to simultaneous multi-threaded performance.